cjw612/Customer_Clustering_Business_Report/README.md

   - #### Project Objective:
     This project aims to compile a business analysis report through segmentation analysis of an online retail dataset.
   - #### Project Overview:
     This project first deploys classical EDA methods to provide an overview of the dataset.
 Subsequently, RFM (Recency, Frequency, Monetary) indexes are created, which perform as the features used for segmentation.
-In addition, cancelation rate and customer activity indexes are also created to provide additional information on consumers' characteristics.
-A comprehensive business analysis report providing next-step suggestions is derived from the results of segmentation analysis.
+In addition, cancelation rate and customer activity indexes are also created to provide additional information on consumer characteristics.
+A  business analysis report aimed at providing next-step suggestions is derived from the results of segmentation analysis.

 - ### Data Source
   The dataset used for this analysis is the **"Oline Retail" Dataset (retail.xlsx)** dataset created by Daqing Chen and downloaded from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail).